 Looking for the perfect escape?
 Caladesi Island State Park is quick to offer some of the most popular beaches around Clearwater & St. Petersburg.

 This barrier island haven is easy to reach.
-You just have to take a 20-minute ferry or embark on a 3-mile walk from Clearwater Beach.
+To get to Caladesi Island State Park, you just have to take a 20-minute ferry or embark on a 3-mile walk from Clearwater Beach.
 This spot is perfect for beach lovers looking for a sheltered world.
 The untouched island features natural delights waiting around every corner and icing-sugar sand lining the shores.

 Grab a kayak and head across the stunning beach and onto the water to see the reefs up close.
 Look up to see if you can catch a glimpse of any of the island’s hawks before looking down.